 Improvements to football pitches and increased workload have led to changes in the body shape of footballers, researchers have discovered.

 A researcher from the University of Wolverhampton is inviting Deaf women to share their experiences of the menopause at a forum in Birmingham.

-The growth of cybercrime in the online gambling sector will come under the spotlight in a new research project led by the University of Wolverhampton.
+The problem of homelessness among UK students will be examined in a new research project led by the University of Wolverhampton.